debrine/COMP3100-WebProgramming/README.md

 Generated Graphic:
 ![](https://i.imgur.com/jGxkD6i.png)

 play_checkers.html and playCheckers.js turns the code above into a custom web component for easier use in an HTML document.
 It also adds the feature of dragging and dropping checker pieces on the board.
-(Note that there is no checking whether the move is valid or the spce is currently occupied.)
+(Note that there is no checking whether the move is valid or the space is currently occupied.)

 ## Stars ##
 Created a custom web component that creates an isotoxal star with a specified number of points.
 This is done using HTML, CSS, SVG and javascript.